hernantz/blog/content/the-branch-is-dead-short-live-the-branch.md

 *python-3-migration* branch to do all the work there, because chances are that your Python 2 app would still be used for a long time until the migration is finished, and you'll have to be duplicating features, bugs and bugfixes in your main branch and in the migration branch.
+The guys at Pinterest had to go through a [similar experience][13] but with their frontend framework.

 To **translate the app** into another language, you can start by notifying the entire team that translation is in progress so that each new piece of ui that is